maltemosler/django-mama-cas/README.rst

 Upgrade with `pip`_::

-   $ pip install --upgrade django-mama-cas
+   $ pip install "git+https://github.com/maltemosler/django-mama-cas.git" -U

 Before upgrading, see the `changelog`_ for any backward incompatible changes or other important upgrade notes.